topo-gps/ios-manual/en/routes/routes_plan_search_bar.rst

 Planning a route by entering the name of a location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To plan a route by entering the name of a location, first open :ref:`the route planner <sec-routes-plan>`.
+To plan a route by entering the name of a location, first open :ref:`the route planner <sec-route-plan>`.
 If a route is already planned, tap More > Reset to reset the planner.

 If you tap the search bar in the route planner overlay a screen will appear in which you can enter the starting point and the destination.
 An example is shown below: